Study of the strong interaction among hadrons with correlations at the LHC: Outlook

-\textbf{$\bullet$ p\mbox{--}$\Sigma^0$ correlations:} The investigation on the p\mbox{--}$\Sigma^0$ correlation will provide precise data on an interaction that, in contrast to the N--$\Lambda$ interaction, is currently very poorly known experimentally.
-A first measurement~\cite{Acharya:2019kqn} of this correlation was performed by ALICE with Run 2 data, using high multiplicity \pp collisions, demonstrating the feasibility of the approach, although with large statistical uncertainties and relatively low signal purity.
+The investigation on the p\mbox{--}$\Sigma^0$ correlation will provide precise data on an interaction that, in contrast to the N--$\Lambda$ interaction, is currently very poorly known experimentally.
+A first measurement~\cite{Acharya:2019kqn} of this correlation was performed, using high multiplicity \pp collisions, demonstrating the feasibility of the approach, although with large statistical uncertainties and relatively low signal purity.
 The minimum-bias \pp \forteen Run 3 data will allow to have a yield of p\mbox{--}$\Sigma^0$ pairs ten times higher than in the Run 2 data, that will deliver the first precise data in the field.
-At the same time lattice QCD calculations are expected to reach precision also in the $|S| = 1$ sector within the next few years, and hence the ALICE measurement will contribute to the validation of the state-of-the-art theoretical calculations.
+At the same time lattice QCD calculations are expected to reach precision also in the $|S| = 1$ sector within the next few years, and hence the new measurement can contribute to the validation of the state-of-the-art theoretical calculations.